13588112254/littlefs/README.md

 structures must be provided by the user.

 All POSIX operations, such as remove and rename, are atomic, even in event of power-loss.
-Additionally, no file updates are actually committed to the filesystem until sync or close is called on the file.
+Additionally, no file updates are not actually committed to the filesystem until sync or close is called on the file.

 ## Other notes